 Some of the folks at this Winnetka gathering came all the way from Cincinnati!

 At one table I told David from Cincinnati, standing between the table and a nearby wall, to grab some of the books from the shelf.
 The books were passed around and people thought of random words from within the books.
 Then from from one to another I revealed the words they were thinking.

-Whether you’re in Indianapolis, near Chicago, or in Cincinnati, if you have a discerning audience (maybe even a few wild people), and you're looking to add some engaging, unique entertainment that will astonish your guests, please contact me.
+If you're hosting an event near Chicago and have a discerning audience (maybe even a few wild people), and you're looking to add some unique, engaging entertainment that will astonish your guests, please email or phone me.
 I'd love to add a touch of magic to your event!

-About the Author: Jon Finch is a professional magician and is available to entertain at social and corporate events nation-wide.
-If you’re looking for a magician in Indianapolis, Bloomington, Fort Wayne, Chicago, Cincinnati, or St Louis, Jon Finch is one of the most popular magicians in Indianapolis and entertains around the Midwest.
+About the Author: Jon Finch is is available to entertain at social and corporate events.
+If you’re looking for remarkable entertainment, Jon Finch is one of the best magicians in Chicago and can be reached at (317)766-6519.